for all the faithful

 The pattern repeats across this entire timeline: pioneers horrified by what was made from their work.
 They built the laboratory.
 They mixed the compounds.
 And when the explosion came, they stood in the wreckage and said: this is not what we meant.

-The Verdict: Laboratory or Insurgency?
+The Verdict: Neither Laboratory Nor Insurgency

 A Dominican priest, Fr.
 Maurice Lelong, delivered the sharpest contemporary verdict on the CPL’s legacy.
 In 1971 he quipped that the CNPL’s true mission was: